m0ngr31/kanzi/README.md

 Next, run `git push heroku master`.
 This will push the code to Heroku and deploy the server!

 Heroku doesn't just fire up the server automatically, so you have to tell it to: `heroku ps:scale web=1 --app app-name-and-number`.
 Now you are ready to setup the Alexa skill.

+*If I release a new update here, just browse to the repo directory in your terminal, and run these commands: `git pull origin master` and `git push heroku master`*

 ### Skill Setup